imapex/aic_app/README.md

 # License

-This AIC app is licensed under the MIT Licenses.
+This AIC app is licensed under the MIT License.